Codeholics/backup-script/README.md

-# backup-script
-Shell script for automating backups on a *nix system
+BackupShell is just that.
+A shell script for creating backups of a system using tar.

+## Features
+1. Retention policy
+2. Compressed backup
+3. Exclude list

+## Install
+1. Copy to /usr/local/lib64/
+2. Configure script options in backup.py
+3. Schedule a cron job to run backup.py